skip to main content

 In-network

-If a provider is “in-network,” it means that they’ve signed a contract with the insurance company and agree to accept a pre-determined amount for the services rendered.
-A provider who is in-network is also commonly referred to as “participating.”
+If a provider is in-network, it means they’ve signed a contract with the insurance company and agree to accept a pre-determined amount for services rendered.
+A provider who is in-network is also commonly referred to as a participating provider.

 Inpatient